 To include data from multiple sources, include a

-JOIN clause to combine the sources' rows based a related column:
+JOIN clause to combine the sources' rows based on a related column:

 INNER JOINselects records matched in both sources.